core-go/mq/README.md

 ### NATS
 - NATS at [nats](https://github.com/core-go/nats), to wrap and simplify [nats.go](https://github.com/nats-io/nats.go).
 The sample is at [go-nats-sample](https://github.com/project-samples/go-nats-sample)
 - NATS nodejs library is at [nats-plus](https://www.npmjs.com/package/nats-plus), to wrap and simplify [nats](https://www.npmjs.com/package/nats).
 The sample is at [nats-sample](https://github.com/typescript-tutorial/nats-sample)
+### Azure Service Bus
+- A fully managed enterprise message broker with message queues and publish-subscribe topics.
+It is designed for complex messaging scenarios in Azure.

 ### Advantages of Message Queues
 #### Decoupling